Installing WordPress Plugins

 - Plugins obtained from sources such as the WordPress Plugins Directory normally include a “readme” file inside the plugin folder.
 Read the “readme” file thoroughly.

 - Check the website where you downloaded the plugin from for any additional instructions.

 4. Launch FileZilla (refer to these instructions if you are new to FTP).

 5. Locate and open the folder on your computer that contains the new plugin.

 6. Refer to the “Readme’ file or plugin documentation to determine which folder(s) to upload your plugin to on your install.

 - Most plugins are uploaded to your plugins folder (located within the wp-content folder of your public_html folder)

 - However, some plugins involve uploading PHP files and folders to a range of different locations.

-7. Upload the plugin from your computer, by dragging it into the folder(s) in your WordPress directory as specified by the “Readme’ file or usage page.
+7. Upload the plugin from your computer, by dragging it into the folder(s) in your WordPress directory as specified by the “Readme’ file or plugin documentation.